ulysses-ck/teseract-ocr-pdf/README.md

 ### tesseract

 #### Windows
-For Windows, you can download the unofficial installer from the [official GitHub Repository](https://github.com/tesseract-ocr/tesseract/wiki#windows).
+For Windows, you can download the binary installer from [here](https://github.com/UB-Mannheim/tesseract/wiki).

 ## Install dependencies